PhantomMike/100-days-of-code/log.md

 ### Day 12: January 25, 2017

 **Today's Progress:** Started FCC Porfolio Page on codepen.
-Needs more planning, only very rough skelton so far.
+Needs more planning, only very rough skeleton so far.

 **Thoughts:** Need to decide how fancy I want this to be.
 I'm going to focus on usign the grid/columns in boostrap and going from there, so this will primarily be a bootstrap learning exercise.